MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseDataMaskingRule.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseDataMaskingRule** cmdlet gets either a specific data masking rule or all of the data masking rules for an azure_2 SQL database.
+The **Get-AzureRmSqlDatabaseDataMaskingRule** cmdlet gets either a specific data masking rule or all of the data masking rules for an Azure SQL database.
 To use the cmdlet, use the *ResourceGroupName*, *ServerName*, and *DatabaseName* parameters to identify the database, and the *RuleId* parameter to specify which rule this cmdlet returns.
-If you do not provide *RuleId*, all the data masking rules for that azure_2 SQL database are returned.
+If you do not provide *RuleId*, all the data masking rules for that Azure SQL database are returned.

-This cmdlet is also supported by the SQL Server Stretch Database service on azure_2.
+This cmdlet is also supported by the SQL Server Stretch Database service on Azure.

 ## EXAMPLES